Last night the neighborhood owls were going crazy.

-I woke up in the back yard and realized I’d been passed out in the lounge chair for several hours.
-In that time the moon got stuck between the branches of an oak tree.
+I woke up in the back yard and realized I’d been passed out in the lounge chair for at least several minutes.
+In that time the moon got perfectly wedged between two oak tree branches.

-Strangely soothing, walking around with an invisible gun held to your head.
+Walking around with an invisible gun held to your head — strangely soothing.
 There’s no drug like pressure.

 A French New Wave film remade in the present day.
 Conflicted young couples still meet at cafes, but no one is allowed to smoke.
-As a result the pauses between them are much less pregnant.
+Consequently the pauses between them are 64% less pregnant.

-The terraced Beaux Arts skyscraper, abandoned for decades.
-Before the crash, the developer planned to convert it into condos, but resourceful citizens turned it into an urban steppe farm instead.
+The terraced skyscraper, abandoned since its Beaux Arts heyday.
+The developer planned to turn it into condos, but after the markets crashed, the more resourceful citizens turned it into an urban steppe farm.